msqd/harp/docs/features/index.rst

 Common features
 :::::::::::::::

-You may neede those quite often, and those are pre-configured with reasonable and respectful defaults.
+You may need this quite often although it's pre-configured with reasonable and respectful defaults.

 .. toctree::
    :maxdepth: 1